elucidata/storefront/ReadMe.md

 - No separate constants file to manage event names.
 - Makes the dispatcher an internal detail that consumers don't worry about.
 (No dispatcherToken<sup>1</sup>)
-- Encapsulates all the Flux details within the store module, exposing only operational methods (queries and actions).
+- Encapsulates all the Flux details within a single module, exposing only operational methods (queries and actions).

 ## Docs